-ACR Health provides free and confidential testing services at four offices and at designated locations in the community every month.
+ACR Health provides free and confidential testing services at our three offices and at designated locations in the community every month.
 To learn more, or to request an appointment, email us at Testing@ACRHealth.org or call us at 315.475.2430.

 HIV Rapid Testing